CPR & Choking App

 6 of 6

-2 of 5 participants struggled with next button.
-They didn’t know how to proceed.
+40% of participants struggled with the next button.
+They didn’t know how to proceed to the next lesson.

 1 of 3

-Text was changed to “Done” to indicate that the lesson had been completed.
+The copy was changed to “Done” and an icon was added to help illustrate that the lesson had been completed.

 2 of 3